AliSot2000/Duplicate-Image-Finder/README.md

 4 will only increase the time it takes to drain the queue if you want to interrupt the process midway.
 - `elapsed_seconds` - Once the second loop completes, it will contain the number of second the second loop took.

+##### SecondLoopRuntimeConfig:
+Before the Second Loop is executed, the `second_loopo` config will be converted with defaults to a `SecondoLoopRuntimeConfig`.
+The `second_loop` function of the `FastDiffPy` object also provides an argument to overwrite the config.
+- `cache_index` - Index of the next cache to be filled.
+(Uses the `blocks` attribute of the `FastDiffPy` object to determine which images to load)
+- `finished_cache_index` - Highest cache key which was removed from RAM because all paris within that cache were computed.
+- `start_dt` - Used to compute the `elapsed_seconds` once the second loop is done.

+**INFO**: The reported `cache_index` in `Created Cache with key: ...` as well as `Pruning cache key: ...` is offset by one compared to the config

 ### Logging
 FastDiffPy logs using the python logging library and uses QueueHandler and QueueListeners to join all logs into one.
 All Workers get their own logger named like `FirstLoopWorker_XXX` or `SecondLoopWorker_XXX` with `XXX` replacing its id.